Last Updated on August 25, 2024 by John Coleman

 Patio Positioning

 The positioning of your patio can also play a significant role in how hot it gets.
 If your patio is facing the sun for most of the day, then it’s more likely to retain heat and make your outdoor space feel hotter.
-If you are currently considering pouring a patio, this is a concept that you should definitely take into consideration.
+This is a concept that you should definitely take into consideration if you are currently considering pouring a patio.
 If you are like me, there is not much you can do about positioning if your patio is already in place.
 That is why I put together the list below to help with affordable options to transform your patio from an unbearable inferno to an enjoyable outdoor area for you and your family to enjoy.

 Let’s get to the list……..